 MAPS 3 is the lower-volatility fund.
-42% of the fund was invested in company shares in August 2018.
+41% of the fund was invested in company shares in September 2020, a figure little changed from our first review of MAPS two years ago.
 (The rest was in bonds, alternative assets, property and cash).

-62% of MAPS 4 was invested in company shares in August 2018.
+61% of MAPS 4 was invested in company shares.
 The holdings include some of the world’s most successful companies in technology, consumer goods and industry.

 Here’s the top 10:

 It’s a pretty uncontroversial selection of some of the biggest companies in the world.